 Domokur Architects is committed to many green office programs including a sustainable procurement program that purchases office supplies with recycled content and light bulbs with low-mercury.
 A recycling program has been implemented and we are recycling over 62% of the total waste produced, largely by donating paper waste to the local library for fundraising.
 Other upgrades include water-conserving plumbing fixtures, and green exterior management policies, including restoring native vegetation and an employee vegetable garden.

-Our office has ten LEED professionals, along with other employees working with LEED and sustainable design.
+Our office has nine LEED professionals, along with other employees working with LEED and sustainable design.
 Our goal is to provide healthy, productive atmospheres, while considering economic and environmental benefits.